earthly/earthly/docs/cloud/satellites/managing.md

 #### Auto-Update Maintenance Windows

 Maintenance windows are set between 2AM and 4AM in the timezone where the satellite is launched by default.
-If you prefer a different maintenance window, however, you can specify it in the launch command using the `--maintenance-window` flag.
+If you prefer a different maintenance window, you can specify it in the launch command using the `--maintenance-window` flag.
 Using this flag, you can pass the start time in 24-hr format.
 The satellite will update within 2 hours of specified start time.

 Here's an example showing a satellite launched with a custom maintenance window of 4AM to 6AM: